-We were the UK’s first housing association to be accredited with the pan-European Certified Sustainable Housing Label, which assesses more than 40 environmental, social and governance criteria.
+We are the UK’s first housing association accredited with the pan-European Certified Sustainable Housing Label, which assesses more than 40 environmental, social and governance criteria.

 Our work contributes to several United Nations Sustainable Development Goals from tackling poverty and climate change to promoting sustainable communities.

 We’re embedding sustainability across our operations, and our Sustainable Development Roadmap charts our route to having all our new homes zero carbon compatible by 2025.
 This is a key milestone in us reaching net zero by 2050.